 I think we were in shock for a while and did nothing as there appeared to be no immediate solutions.
 Fortunately neither of us panicked and we decided to move to the foot of the avalanche with the intention of manually removing rubble that covered what should have been the ladder way.
 We worked away for an hour or so I suppose, being careful not set off a further fall, stacking the rubble behind us.

 We sat on the croust seat to swap stories to entertain each other.
 After a while we were obliged to prop it on some rocks to bring it clear of the water.
-We turned off our lamps to save the batteries and sat together, chatting in the absolute darkness, sipping at our water containers; the heat and humidity were debilitating.
+We turned off our lamps to save the batteries and sat together, chatting in the absolute darkness.
+Sipping at our water containers; the heat and humidity were debilitating.

 At last we heard a muffled shout and we sloshed over to the rock pile keeping well away from the pit.
 We heard ‘Are you okay?’ and shouted back, ‘Turn off the water pump’.
 All was silent for what seemed an age before we heard.
 ‘Okay, it’s off’.
 We gingerly tried the water nearer the pit with our hands and found no tingling.

+I don’t remember much of the rest of the day.
+I handed in my lump and light, showered, dressed and went home.
+I was surprised to find that it was getting dark outside, seemingly an age since I had been at Cooks 380 at 6.30 that morning.
 Because there was an urgent need for repairs no ore could be lifted until the spillage situation was attended to.
 So we were redirected to repairing the track on 380 followed by draining the slime bays.
-This was not the best job in the mine, we stood in mud and warm water literally up to our necks in an underground pond while opening a tap in the back, just above our heads so that slime could be released (all over us) from the slime bays above before turning the tap in the opposite to send a blast of fresh water upwards and keep the tap clear of debris.
+This was not the best job in the mine.
+We stood in mud and warm water literally up to our necks in an underground pond while opening a tap in the back.
+Located just above our heads so that slime could be released (all over us) from the slime bays above before turning the tap in the opposite to send a blast of fresh water upwards and keep the tap clear of debris.
 Fortunately, after a day of this we were reassigned to the now repaired spillage operation.
 Steve had moved on and I had a new companion in the sump.

 I left the spillage crew in in the New Year to broaden my knowledge of the South Crofty operations and went onto the night shift.
 Here I trammed with Reggie Laity up on 240 fathom.
 It was bone dry but hard to make any money and daylight was becoming a memory.
 So, in the spring I went on with Master Machineman Mike Osman.
 We were raising on 380 fathom, I loved it, challenging and good money.
 However, I had the feeling that Crofty would not survive for too long.
 Huge alluvial deposits of tin in Malaysia were being drag-lined out at a fraction of the cost of us chasing a narrow seam of cassiterite 380 fathoms underground.
 Sadly, I said ‘farewell’ and moved on to another venture.